Personalizing Comfort and Stability

 - A need for ongoing assistance with self-care tasks, medication management, and monitoring of medical conditions, such as heart disease, Parkinson’s, or other chronic illnesses.

 - A desire for socialization.
-Programs and events are offered seven days a week.
+Programs and events are offered seven days a week in Supported Living.

 - A spouse or partner is no longer able to provide care.